 Ecosia isn't a browser, but rather a search engine that you can tack onto whatever browser you have, and it allows you to fight climate change just by doing whatever it is you normally do online.
 A relative new contender, the company's whole deal is that they offer an ethical and environmentally proactive method to surfing the web; they are predominantly focused on reforestation, use much of their profits to help plant trees.

 They are also 100% powered by clean energy, having built their very own solar energy plant.
 Ecosia CEO and Founder Christian Kroll has stated that "When you install Ecosia, every search actually removes CO2 from the atmosphere because we use our profits to plant trees.
 This means that, if Ecosia were as big as Google, we could absorb 15% of all global CO2 emissions!
 Google has been carbon neutral since 2017, but it’s only by searching with Ecosia that you can actively help to mend our planet."

-Additionally they prize their customers' privacy; they won't store your searches permanenly, or sell your data to advertisers.
+Additionally they prize their customers' privacy; they won't store your searches permanently, or sell your data to advertisers.
 The website keeps a running total of the number of trees they've planted at the top of the screen.
-At the time of writing, they have planted over 60,000,000!
+At the time of writing, they have planted close 70,000,000 trees!
 Give 'em a whirl, I reckon.
 They are, you guessed it, free to download.